1960 Detroit Titans football team

-The 1960 Detroit Titans football team represented the University of Detroit as an independent during the 1960 NCAA University Division football season.
+The 1960 Detroit Titans football team represented the University of Detroit as an independent during the 1960 college football season.
 Detroit outscored its opponents by a combined total of 181 to 136 and finished with a 7–2 record in its second year under head coach Jim Miller.

-After losing the season opener to Iowa State, the Titans won seven games in a row, including victories over Cincinnati (14-0), Boston College (19-17), Marquette (32-12), and Villanova (13-7).
-The season ended with a 43-15 loss to Michigan State in East Lansing.
+After losing the season opener to Iowa State, the Titans won seven games in a row, including victories over Cincinnati (14–0), Boston College (19–17), Marquette (32–12), and Villanova (13–7).
+The season ended with a 43–15 loss to Michigan State in East Lansing.

 The team's statistical leaders included Jerry Gross with 886 passing yards and 343 rushing yards, Steve Stonebreaker with 416 receiving yards, and Ted Karpowicz with 30 points scored.

 Four players from the 1960 team, Steve Stonebreaker, Larry Vargo, Jim Shorter, and Frank Jackunas went on to play in the National Football League (NFL).
 In 2001, the 1960 Titans football team was inducted as a group into the Detroit Titans Hall of Fame.